wsbctechnicalblog/wsbctechnicalblog.github.io/content/pipelines-streamlined-approvals.md

 - Reduce the number and the sequence of approvals.
 - Automate validations and approvals.

 Leaving us with security review, which is based on automated vulnerability and quality scans and a few pairs of security engineer eyeballs.
-My colleague Kevin and I have been chatting about the [NEXUS](https://nexus-card.ca/)-type boarder control process, which may allow us to expedite parts of the security reviews based on **trust**.
+My colleague Kevin and I have been chatting about the [NEXUS](https://nexus-card.ca/)-type border control process, which may allow us to expedite parts of the security reviews based on **trust**.
 Watch this space for updates.